What Is a Network Hub? Uses, Risks, and Better Solutions

 In general, if you have a choice between using a hub and a switch, a switch is almost always the better option.
 Switches provide better performance, security, and scalability, and the cost difference between the two devices has become negligible.

-Secure Your Network with SecureW2
+Secure Your Network With SecureW2

 Network hubs illustrate the risks of infrastructure that cannot control who sees what.
 Modern network security begins with the ability to authenticate every device before it joins the network, segment traffic by policy, and revoke access instantly when a device falls out of compliance.